localsend/localsend/README.md

 ## Download

-It is recommended to download the app either from an app store or from a package manager because the app does not have auto-update.
+It is recommended to download the app either from an app store or from a package manager because the app does not have an auto-update.

 | Windows                  | macOS                   | Linux              | Android        | iOS           | Fire OS    |
 |--------------------------|-------------------------|--------------------|----------------|---------------|------------|